Museum Hours :Wednesday - Saturday, 11AM - 6PM

 Houston Museum of African American Culture (HMAAC) is a private, non-profit 501(c)(3) organization.
 Your support will help ensure the museum sustainability.
 Text “HMAAC” to 44-321 to donate!

-The Houston Museum of African American Culture invites you to Phillip Pyle, II’s "Wave Check,: at 3PM, Saturday, October 12.
+The Houston Museum of African American Culture invites you to The Present Is The Past

 schedule a curator-led tour of current exhibitions. to schedule, click below.